flamehamster/joi-plus/README.md

 	* a required string
 	* must match `password`
 	* will be removed after validation
-* `username`
-	* a required string
-	* at least 8 characters long but no more than 20
-	* must contain only alphabetic characters
 * `base32_encoded`
 	* a required string
 	* a valid base32 string